codecrunchers/docker-pi-safe-browse/README.md

 - Plug this into your router via the Ethernet port
 - Disable the internal wifi on the router (Optional but recommended)
 - Connect to this wireless receiver/network

 ### Very Optional
-- buy one of these Long range rooftop wifi rc/tx [ttps://www.irishwireless.net/point-to-point-kits/small-business-ptp] and build a wireless metro network - route it out via free wifi spots or others.
+- buy one of these [Long range rooftop wifi rc/tx things] https://www.irishwireless.net/point-to-point-kits/small-business-ptp and build a wireless metro network - route it out via free wifi spots or others.
 Needs adapter / h/w add on

 # Features / Aspirations
 - Internet Filtering/Protection